Simon Karman

 Since primary school I have been developing games.
 It all started with creating board games for my friends.
 In the last years on primary school I started programming some computer games for my friends as well.
 At this point I already enjoyed creating games more than I did playing them.
 And since I like playing games so much, this means a lot!

 The two games I played most are Call of Duty 4 and Minecraft, both on PC.
-I did spent a lot of time with both games mainly because of the modding and mapmaking communities they contain.
+I did spent a lot of time with both games mainly because of the modding and map making communities they contain.
 I have made my own contributions to these communities, especially in content creation.

 Like programming I also love mathematics.
 My passion for finding simple, generic, and maintainable solutions concerning mathematical and architectural challenges and my love for creating and playing boardgames is what formed the basis of my interest in the field of Software Architecture and Game Technology.